tmikkonen/sailfish-onda-v820w/README.md

 version --dup
 reboot
 ```
-GUI updates seem to be also possible based on a succesceful test upgrade but take this with a grain of salt, though.
+GUI updates seem to be also possible based on a succesful test upgrade but take this with a grain of salt, though.

 The Sailfish OS update check can now be turned back to _Automatic_, if preferred.